MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ### Create a Shared Folder

-Shared folders expose a directory from the container host to the container.
+Shared folders expose a directory from the container host, to the container.
 When a shared folder has been created, any files placed in the shared folder are available in the container.
 A shared folder is used in this example to copy the Nano Server IIS packages into the container.
-These packages will then be used to install.
+These packages will then be used to install IIS.
 For more information on shared folder see [Managing Container Data](../management/manage_data.md).

-Create a directory on the container host that will be shared with the container.
+Create a directory named `c:\share\en-us` on the container host.

 ```powershell
 New-Item -Type Directory c:\share\en-us
 ```

-Use the `Add-ContainerSharedFolder` command to create a new shared folder with the new container.
+Use the `Add-ContainerSharedFolder` command to create a new shared folder on the new container.

-> The container must be in a stopped stated when creating the shared folder.
+> The container must be in a stopped stated when creating a shared folder.

 ```powershell
 Add-ContainerSharedFolder -Container $con -SourcePath c:\share -DestinationPath c:\iisinstall